Compensatory Damages in Personal Injury Cases

 How Plaintiff’s Actions (or Inaction) Can Affect a Damages Award

-In some cases, an injured person’s role in causing an accident — or their inaction after being injured — can diminish the amount of damages available in a personal injury case.
+In some cases, an injured person’s role in causing an accident — or their inaction after being injured — can diminish the number of damages available in a personal injury case.

 Contributory negligence.
 In the small handful of states that follow the concept of “contributory negligence” for personal injury lawsuits, you may not be able to recover any compensation at all if you’re deemed partially to blame for the accident.